 Investigates the unique situation of African countries in terms of economics and international relations, with a focus on development (economic and human development) and conflict and cooperation both on the continent and between the region and the rest of the world.
-Taking a thematic approach, the course offers an overview of the central debates on these crucial questions and invites students to focus on how all these issues play out in one country of their choice.
-(Politics Subfield Designation: IR) (A.R.T.S Designation: S)
+Taking a thematic approach, the course offers an overview of the central debates on these crucial guestions and invites students to focus on how all these issues play out in one country of their choice.
+(Politics Subfield Designation: IR) (A.R.T.S Designation: S) Credits 3 Prereauisites POLS 111: Intro to Comparative Politics & International Relations Attributes Diversity International Alternate Year Cross Listed AAAS 352

-Attributes

-Diversity International

-Alternate Year

-Cross Listed

-AAAS 352